 Opt for a Black Russian Over a White Russian

-Sorry, Big Lebowski fans."While the black russian is made just with vodka and coffee liqueur, the white russian is much sweeter," comments Hayim.
+Sorry, Big Lebowski fans."While the black russian is made just with vodka and coffee liqueur, the white Russian is much sweeter," comments Lisa Hayim, MS, RD, registered dietitian and founder of The WellNecessities.
 "And it's made with kahlua or cream, which is high in fat and total calories."

 Order a Vodka Soda Over a Vodka Tonic